JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 [//]: # (title: SSH Keys Management)
 [//]: # (auxiliary-id: SSH Keys Management)

 You can upload private SSH keys into TeamCity projects.
-Uploaded keys can be used for VCS Root configurations, and in the [SSH Agent](ssh-agent.md) build feature.
+Uploaded keys can be used when configuring VCS roots, and in the [SSH Agent](ssh-agent.md) build feature.